 If you’re not keeping tabs on your actual food cost percentages — if you’re not course-correcting and adjusting costed recipes on the fly — you can’t get to the correct portion contribution margin.
 And you can’t know with certainty which of your items are profitable… and which are not.

-Some F&B operators and restaurant owners combat this by redoing all their recipe cost calculations before running a menu analysis.
+Some F&B operators and restaurant owners combat this by redoing all their recipe costings and calculations before running a menu analysis.
 But this takes time and is unreliable — the more people you have working on this, the bigger the chance that an error will creep in.

-All the processes — supply chain, inventory, production — are connected, and the system knows how to catch food cost variations, account for them, and then update costed recipes as needed.
+Apicbase connects all your back-of-house processes — supply chain, inventory, recipe database, and production.
+The system knows how to catch food cost variations, account for them, and then update costed recipes as needed.
 As a result, all downstream calculations (contribution margin included) are super accurate.

 Make Menu Decisions On the Fly With Apicbase